 Anything from The NY Times

 The New York Times 360 video series is one of the best uses of the format right now, offering bitesized stories that are made all the more engaging with added immersion.
-They'll put out quick 360 videos daily, but they'll also give you deeper pieces every week, like the one above, about an intense art installation in New York City.
+Unlike this awesome video that lets you soar with a golden eagle, they'll also do deeper pieces every week.

 More VR goodies from around the site